No Tariff Through the Month of December. No Code Needed. Shop Now!

 Plus, the employer will have committed a crime worthy of penalty if he or she refuses to acknowledge the results of the second test in favor of terminating employment.
 This is major progress for Nevada employees in the battle with employers for fairer employment practices.

-Exempt Employers
+Exempt employers

 As with any law, there are a few exemptions.
 Assembly Bill 132 exempts a few specific jobs from being affected, including firefighters, emergency medical technicians and drivers of motor vehicles that federal law requires must be operated by individuals that must have passed drug screening tests.